department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/post-mortem/ismobilejs-dependabot.md

-# Postmortem for Upgrade ismobilejs dependecy by depandabot
+# Postmortem for Upgrade ismobilejs dependency by depandabot

 Date: 06/29/2020